Amar Sangha: Personal life

-Sher Vancouver
+Sher Pride

-Sangha founded Sher Vancouver in April 2008.
+Sangha founded Sher Pride in April 2008.
 He launched the Dosti project which was an anti-bullying, anti-racism, homophobia, and transphobia workshop that went into high schools.
 The project was unique because it included coming out stories from a South Asian perspective.
 Sangha launched the Out and Proud project which profiled amazing queer South Asians from around the world including from Canada, United States, United Kingdom, and India.
-Sangha developed a free crisis counselling program and peer support groups for Sher Vancouver members.
+Sangha developed a free crisis counselling program and peer support groups for Sher Pride members.
 In 2015, Sangha launched the January Marie Lapuz Youth Leadership Award to recognize youth from all over the world doing great work in the LGBTQ community.
 In 2016, Sangha became the first Sikh to become the Grand Marshal of the Vancouver Pride Parade.
-In 2017, Sangha led the Sher Vancouver contingent in the Vancouver Vaisakhi Parade and in doing so made history as the first LGBTQ South Asian organization to ever march in the parade.
-In 2018, Sangha celebrated the tenth anniversary of Sher Vancouver with the Desi-Q Cultural Celebration in Surrey.
-In 2019, Sangha successfully lobbied the City of Delta in British Columbia, on behalf of Sher Vancouver, to install rainbow park benches in the city to support diversity and inclusion.
-In July 2020, Sangha, on behalf of Sher Vancouver, released Queersome Desi Resources which is a specially curated comprehensive list of Queer South Asian Resources from around the world.
-As part of Pride celebrations in British Columbia in 2020, the CBC profiled Sangha as part of a Proud to Shine campaign to recognize his work as a social worker, filmmaker, and founder of Sher Vancouver.
+In 2017, Sangha led the Sher Pride contingent in the Vancouver Vaisakhi Parade and in doing so made history as the first LGBTQ South Asian organization to ever march in the parade.
+In 2018, Sangha celebrated the tenth anniversary of Sher Pride with the Desi-Q Cultural Celebration in Surrey.
+In 2019, Sangha successfully lobbied the City of Delta in British Columbia, on behalf of Sher Pride, to install rainbow park benches in the city to support diversity and inclusion.
+In July 2020, Sangha, on behalf of Sher Pride, released Queersome Desi Resources which is a specially curated comprehensive list of Queer South Asian Resources from around the world.
+As part of Pride celebrations in British Columbia in 2020, the CBC profiled Sangha as part of a Proud to Shine campaign to recognize his work as a social worker, filmmaker, and founder of Sher Pride.
 In September 2021, Sangha delivered the Paul Cheng Memorial Lecture to incoming social work students at the University of British Columbia.
-He was selected as the 2020 winner of the Inspiring Social Worker of the Year Award in part for his work in Sher Vancouver.
+He was selected as the 2020 winner of the Inspiring Social Worker of the Year Award in part for his work in Sher Pride.
 The Sher Vancouver LGBTQ Friends Society became a registered charity on July 6, 2021.
-In November 2023, Sher Vancouver proudly launched Safar with Pride, described as a pioneering Desi Queer Learning Hub.
+In November 2023, Sher Pride proudly launched Safar with Pride, described as a pioneering Desi Queer Learning Hub.
 This initiative is a direct response to the increasing need to combat discrimination, provide support, and empower LGBTQ+ South Asians amidst rising anti-LGBTQ+ sentiments.
 The development of such a hub indicates a proactive approach to addressing systemic issues and providing educational resources.
-In 2024, Sher Vancouver earned official certification as a Living Wage Employer from the Employers Committee of the Vancity Community Foundation’s Living Wage for Families BC campaign.
+In 2024, Sher Pride earned official certification as a Living Wage Employer from the Employers Committee of the Vancity Community Foundation’s Living Wage for Families BC campaign.